 - Mathematics.
 To obtain the distinguished level of achievement under the foundation graduation program, which will be included on a student's transcript and is a requirement to be considered for automatic admission to a Texas four-year college or university, a student must complete an endorsement and take Algebra II as one of the 4 mathematics credits. - Physical education.
 A student who is unable to participate in physical activity due to a disability or illness may be able to substitute a course in English language arts, mathematics, science, social studies, or another locally determined credit-bearing course for the required credit of physical education.
-This determination will be made by the student's ARD committee, Section 504 committee, or other campus committee, as applicable. - Language other than English.
+This determination will be made by the student's ARD committee, Section 504 committee, or other campus committee, as applicable.

+Language other than English.
 Students are required to earn 2 credits in the same language other than English to graduate.
 Any student may substitute computer programming languages for these credits.
+A student may satisfy one of the two required credits by successfully completing a dual language immersion program in elementary school.
 In limited circumstances, a student may be able to substitute this requirement with other courses, as determined by a district committee authorized by law to make these decisions for the student.